CastleSkyNTU/CZ3003-CastleSky-Frontend/README.md

    Option 2

+   - Change directory in terminal to where the file is found

    - <pre>sudo chmod -R 755 CITS_MACOS.app</pre>

-3. Click on the application to run the file
+2. Click on the application to run the file
-4. If any popup appears, just click "Open"
+3. If any popup appears, just click "Open"
-5. Enjoy!
+4. Enjoy!